isomerpages/ogp-pioneerpri/_our-curriculum/Mother Tongue Languages/Overview.md

 <p>P1 to P6</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>To inspire a love of reading in students, we have many reading initiatives/activities/resources
+<p>To inspire a love of reading in our students, we implement a variety of
-such as “Have Enjoyment And Read Together” (HEART) Programme, Mother Tongue Language book reading on every Friday mornings, P1 to P5 weekly reading period, classroom library, newspapers and magazines subscriptions.</p>
+initiatives and resources, including the “Have Enjoyment And Read Together” (HEART) Programme, weekly Mother Tongue Language book reading sessions, classroom libraries, and newspaper and magazine subscriptions.</p>
+<p>&nbsp;</p>
+<p>Additionally, our Primary 1 to Primary 3 students will take part in the
+MTL SOAR programme, which is designed to Spark interest, Open minds, Appreciate cultural heritage, and help them Rise as confident readers.</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Cluster Magazine Publication</p>
+<p>Mother Tongue Writing Programme</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>P1 to P6</p>